 A good movie might have the capacity to move its audience, but for how long?
-The truth is that the 3 hours spent in a movie theater is the only time span during which people emote and express along with the characters on-screen.
+The truth is that the 3 hours spent in a movie theater is the only time span during which people emote and express themselves along with the characters on-screen.

-The reason being that as adult audience, we are way beyond that stage in life where we tend to believe that whatever we see on the big screen is the truth.
+The reason being that as an adult audience, we are way beyond that stage in life where we tend to believe that whatever we see on the big screen is the truth.
 People who’d first seen Arjun Reddy would have definitely gone home and googled to find the lead actor’s name.

 If they really did empathize with Arjun Reddy, then no one would have bothered about Vijay Deverakonda.